jondoig/aws-serverless-samfarm/README.md

 Once the stack is complete, we will need to keep track of the S3 bucket name and the URL for the website.

-Now we have all the seperate parts of our website, but lets get SAM up and running:
+Now we have all the seperate parts of our website, but let's get SAM up and running:

 ```bash
 sh upload_website.sh <s3-bucket-name>